 Please visit this page to confirm eligibility and request a donation.

-The Ring Video Doorbell and Stick Up Cam are offered as part of this program.
-Each device comes with a Ring Protect Basic subscription for the life of that device.
+The Ring Video Doorbell (X Line device) and Ring Outdoor Cam (X Line device) are offered as part of this program.
+Each X Line device includes built-in subscription benefits for the lifetime of the device.

-Through a twelve-month cycle, Ring is donating up to 10,000 devices (Video Doorbells and Stick Up Cameras), including a free Ring Protect Plan subscription for the life of each device.
+Through a 12-month cycle, Ring is donating up to 10,000 devices.
 Device requests are fulfilled on a first-come, first-served basis and while supplies last.

-Each organization has a maximum allotted quantity of 30 devices (5 bundles).
-Both device types come in bundles of six.
+During the current 12-month cycle, each organization may order a maximum of 8 bundles (48 devices).
 We encourage eligible organizations to request devices on an as-needed basis.
-You can place as many requests as needed, as long as the total quantity for all of your requests does not exceed 60 devices.
+You can place as many requests as needed, as long as the total quantity for all of your requests does not exceed 48 devices.
 Donated devices are intended to be given directly to survivors on a case-by-case basis, and are not intended for the use of the organizations that receive them.